RustamyF/parking_occupancy/README.md

 ### Approach 1: Using YOLOv8 Object Detection
-Another approach to detect parking lot occupancy is by leveraging deep learning and object detection techniques, specifically using the YOLOv8 model.
+One approach to detect parking lot occupancy is by leveraging deep learning and object detection techniques, specifically using the YOLOv8 model.
 YOLO (You Only Look Once) is a state-of-the-art object detection algorithm that can identify and localize objects in images.
 By training the YOLOv8 model on a labeled parking lot dataset, the model can learn to detect and classify different types of vehicles and other objects present in the parking lot.
 The trained model can then be used to analyze images and predict the occupancy status of parking spaces.
 This approach offers a more sophisticated and accurate solution, capable of detecting a wide range of objects beyond just vehicles.

 ```python
 python detect.py